Revision

 act, or on confession in open court.

-by the Supreme Court or inferior courts.
+reviewed by the Supreme Court or inferior courts until it shall become law.

 right of the people to be secure in their persons, houses, papers, and effects,